What is advanced driving?

 I would like to focus on rule H2 which applies to all drivers, motorcyclists, horse riders, those operating horse-drawn vehicles and cyclists i.e. pretty much everyone.

 The new feature in 2022 was that the rule now opens with the sentence; 'At a junction, you should give way to pedestrians crossing or waiting to cross a road into which or from which you are turning.'
-During the consultation on the 2022 Code this caused some concerns based on the disruption to the flow of traffic, particularly in bust towns and cities, that they envisaged would be caused by cars and lorries stopping as they were making a left or right turn, to let pedestrians cross the road.
-Particularly as it refers to those 'waiting to cross' as well as those already in the road.
+During the consultation on the 2022 Code this caused some concerns based on the disruption to the flow of traffic, particularly in busy towns and cities, that they envisaged would be caused by cars stopping as they were making a left or right turn, to let pedestrians cross the road, especially as it refers to those 'waiting to cross' as well as those already in the road.
 I imagine that the reason why this rule has not caused more difficulties than it seems to have is that most people either are not aware of the change to the Code, or do not apply it.
-The rule is a 'should', rather than a 'must', so there is no specific offence of not complying with this, although of course failing to accord the necessary priority to pedestrians could provide evidence in a case of driving without due care and attention, or indeed in any civil damages case.
+The rule is a 'should', rather than a 'must'.
+So there is no specific offence of not complying with this, although of course failing to accord the necessary priority to pedestrians could provide evidence in a case of driving without due care and attention, or indeed in any civil damages case.

 See the Highway Code Look for Hierarchy of Road Users.